Python Logic for Detecting MCL Exceedances in Real Time

 3. Unit standardization.
 Sensor outputs are converted to EPA reporting units (mg/L or µg/L) through a deterministic conversion table.
 Calibration events are tagged with a calibration_flag so that maintenance-induced spikes do not trigger compliance violations.

 The compliance engine evaluates contaminants using three calculation methods defined by federal regulations: instantaneous limits, running annual averages (RAA), and percentile-based thresholds such as the Lead and Copper Rule 90th percentile.
-The logic maintains state across streaming windows without reloading the full dataset.
-The implementation below uses bounded deque structures and explicit type annotations to keep outputs deterministic and memory usage stable.
+The running annual average over a window of NN samples is simply the arithmetic mean,

 import logging